NBouteldja/KidneySegmentation_Histology/README.md

 Script is used to train and possibly evaluate a segmentation network
 * getPredictionForBigPatch.py
 Script is used to compute predictions including all pre- and postprocessing steps within a specified WSI.
+# Installation
+1. Clone this repo with git:<br>
+2. Install miniconda and use conda to create a suitable python environment:<br>
+conda env create -f ./environment.yml
 <br>
 <br>